The PublicSpaces Digital Powerwash

 - Make an inventory of the digital instruments that you use.
 Involve all the relevant disciplines in this inventory: people from marketing, data analysis, digital technology, ICT, etc. We have made a distinction between the tools that are purely for internal use (e.g. an application that monitors the operation of your servers, or your office automation) and the applications with which your audience interacts.
 Within the latter, you should think about for instance applications for sending newsletters, login systems for your audience, but also analysis tools to measure the behavior of your online visitors.

-- Create a spreadsheet in which you include your digital tools, and answer a series of questions for each of these applications (download the designed template with questions or use the open excel example).
+- Create a spreadsheet in which you include your digital tools, and answer a series of questions for each of these applications (download the template with the questions per tool (excel spreadsheet) or the open .ots file).
 We developed these questions in such a way that they could be answered with a simple yes or no. The questionnaire is arranged according to the five core values of PublicSpaces.